jhades/jhades/README.md

 JHades - Your way out of Jar Hell!
 ======

+JHades is a Java classpath troubleshooting tool.
+It helps to solve common Java classpath / Jar Hell related problems such as ClassNotFoundException, NoClassDefFoundError, ClassCastException, NoSuchMethodException, LinkageError, etc.

-A java classpath troubleshooting utility that allows to query the classpath for class duplicates, find specific resource locations, etc.
+It allows to query the classpath for class duplicates, find specific resource locations, etc.

 Documentation available at http://jhades.org